Danwon High School

 The school was founded in 2005.
-In cooperation with The Borderless Village, a non-governmental organization, in 2006 and 2007 it established a multiculturalism program.
+In cooperation with The Borderless Village, a non-governmental organization, it established a multiculturalism program in 2006 and 2007.
 Its motto is "self-realization."
-As of May 2013 there were 1542 pupils at the school.
+As of May 2013, there were 1542 pupils at the school.

 MV Sewol tragedy

-On April 16, 2014, a ferry carrying 325 of the school's junior class and a dozen of its teachers capsized en route from Incheon towards Jeju resulting in many fatalities and injuries.
+On 16 April 2014, a ferry carrying 325 of the school's second-year class and a dozen of its teachers capsized en route from Incheon towards Jeju resulting in many fatalities and injuries.

-The school was closed until April 24, when it opened only for the 75 surviving juniors; yellow ribbons were tied to the school's gate, and a shrine of flowers and hundreds of notes to the dead adorned the school's entrance.
+The school was closed until 24 April when it opened only for the 75 surviving juniors; yellow ribbons were tied to the school's gate, and a shrine of flowers and hundreds of notes to the dead adorned the school's entrance.
 A makeshift memorial was established in a nearby basketball gymnasium, with a wall of flowers and dozens of photos of the dead and missing.

 The school's vice principal, Kang Min-kyu, who had been rescued from the ferry, died by suicide a few days after the disaster.